8:15 am - 4:45 pm

 - Tuition Fee Deferrals

-- September 4 - tuition fee deferrals removed from students MySJSU.
+- September 4 - tuition fee deferrals were removed.

-- Students are responsible for checking their accounts online in MySJSU for fees charged and payment due dates.
+- Students are responsible for checking their MySJSU for fees and payment due dates.

 - View tuition payment due dates.
 Payments are due on the date indicated in your MySJSU, unless you have a tuition fee deferral.